 Richard also represents national lending institutions in the purchase and sale of performing and underperforming loan portfolios, real estate assets and participation interests in loans, and the implementation of national standard loan and workout programs and documentation for real estate, commercial and private banking loan products.

 Richard has been highly recognized by Chambers USA as one of the country’s leading real estate lawyers.
-He has been ranked by Chambers in “Band 1” in Real Estate Nationwide for 2013 (the year such rankings began) and 2014 and in “Band 1” for Real Estate Finance in New York each year from 2009 through 2014.
-He has also been recognized as a Leading Lawyer in Legal 500 for Real Estate and was named by Best Lawyers as its Real Estate Litigation Lawyer of the Year in New York City in 2013.
+He has been ranked by Chambers in “Band 1” in Real Estate Nationwide for 2013 (the year such rankings began) through 2016 and in “Band 1” for Real Estate Finance in New York each year from 2009 through 2016.
+He has also been recognized as a Leading Lawyer in The Legal 500 for Real Estate and was named by Best Lawyers as its Real Estate Litigation Lawyer of the Year in New York City in 2013.

 Jan Sternin is a Senior Vice President and Managing Director and is responsible for business development across the servicing platform.
 Jan has more than 28 years of experience in the financial services industry.
 Prior to joining Berkadia, she was responsible for business development, marketing and communications for Situs.
 Additionally, Ms. Sternin previously served as Senior Vice President of Commercial and Multifamily for the Mortgage Bankers Association and CEO of MISMO, the MBA’s technology initiative for creating uniform data standards for the real estate finance community.
 Previously, Ms. Sternin held the position of Senior Vice President at Midland Loan Services responsible for marketing and sales activities.
 Ms Sternin has worked with numerous governmental agencies including the Resolution Trust Corporation, Office of Thrift Supervision, Federal Savings and Loan Insurance Corporation, and the Federal Home Loan Bank System.
 Ms. Sternin currently serves on the Commercial Real Estate Finance Council Board of Governors.
 Ms. Sternin earned a B.S. in Business Administration, and an M.B.A. from the University of Missouri at Kansas City.
 Ms. Sternin also holds the Certified Mortgage Banker designation.